 Esperanza's lady cousins ogled him, and her grandma went right ahead and groped his muscular thighs and slapped him on the ass.
 She shook us both by the shoulders and shouted at us to wait a few years before having children and enjoy each other, and we swore to do it, and we did!

 With my husband at my side, men politely didn't holler at me on the street, but we received other kinds of exuberant friendliness from strangers.
 One man caught sight of us, stood up from his perch on the edge of a fountain, and ran full speed at us.
-I had recently studied in Rome, where people try to mug you every time you step outside, so I flinched as the man barreled into my husband, wrapped him in a bear hug, told him he loved his t-shirt, called him hermano, patted him on the back, and walked away.
+I had recently studied abroad in Rome, where people try to mug you every time you step into a public plaza, so I flinched as the man barreled into my husband, wrapped him in a bear hug, told him he loved his t-shirt, called him hermano, patted him on the back, and walked away.

 Nothing stolen.
 He just really liked the shirt.

 Another time, a man ran to us across the street and put his hands out like he was going to hug me.
-My husband looked alarmed for a second, but then the man asked loudly where I had bought my necklace because he wanted to buy one for his girlfriend.
+My husband looked alarmed for a second, but then the man kept his arms open and asked loudly where I had bought my necklace because he wanted to buy one for his girlfriend.
 I told him Plaza de San Francisco, and he grinned and thanked me and ran off in the direction of Plaza de San Francisco.

 On that trip, my husband was as much of an excited sponge as I was the first time.
-He managed to pick up an admirable amount of Spanish for a two-week stay, and after we came home he practiced his small but enthusiastic vocabulary on customers and coworkers and made a bunch of Spanish-speaking friends.
+He managed to pick up an admirable amount of Spanish for a two-week stay, and after we came home, he practiced his small but enthusiastic vocabulary on customers at the bike shop he manages and coworkers at his UPS gig and made a bunch of Spanish-speaking friends.

-Between trips to Mexico, I studied abroad in Italy.
-I lived in Rome for five months (it was supposed to be a six-month stay, but all of my classmates bailed out early, and it wasn't safe for me to go it alone for a month) and traveled to as many different parts of Italy as I could on a shoestring budget and a stingy amount of free time.
+Between trips to Mexico, I studied in Rome for five months (it was supposed to be a six-month stay, but all of my classmates bailed out early, and it wasn't safe for me to go it alone for another month) and traveled to as many different parts of Italy as I could on a shoestring budget and a stingy amount of free time.

 This was before there was such a thing as Airbnb, but I received a tip from a fellow traveler that if I went to Manarola (a long and breathtaking train ride through the early autumn Italian countryside), everything would be fine.